culturing/poems/Poems/2026-02-21/01 Cruelty II.md

 in a world that won't let you be cruel outright.
 Well, I see it at least, but the sight of it moves my heart out of orbit.
-There is no decision to make, I fear the thing has accomplished itself.
+There is no decision to be made, I fear the thing has accomplished itself.
 I wish you safe passage, as I did from the start, and I think you have much to accomplish in life and will accomplish it.
 I have no regrets.